 Leasing a Commercial Copier Can Be a Smart Choice

 Because commercial copiers are extremely expensive to buy and maintain, many business owners choose to lease a copier from a reputable copier leasing service.
 This may be a good option for smaller businesses that don’t have as much capital to invest in purchasing an expensive commercial copier outright.

 If your copying and printing needs change a great deal from month to month, causing you to come under the minimums some months and to go over the maximums other months, you’ll be spending a lot more money for your copier by leasing than by buying.
 Generally speaking, if you have the capital to purchase a copier outright, you’ll save money in the long run and have a saleable asset for your business.

 Copier Image Editing

-New technology allow you to make edits to your documents while they are being copied.
+New technology allows you to make edits to your documents while they are being copied.
 Easily set up automatic page numbering, watermarks (background images) such as “Internal Use Only” or “confidential” and you can even stamp the current date on each page.
 You can also combine your document images by copying a two-sided original or reducing and combining original documents to put 2 – 8 pages onto one.

 Buying a Used Copier Can Save You Reams of Green

 If you know buying a commercial copier is right for you but the price of a new machine is too staggering, consider about buying a used or refurbished copier.
 You can often get just what you need in an older model and save twenty percent or more.
-Buying used is also a great way to help keep electronics out of landfills and with many nearly new, energy efficient models available for resale you can go green and save green, too.
+Buying used is also a great way to help keep electronics out of landfills and with many nearly new, energy-efficient models available for resale you can go green and save green, too.

 There’s a lot to consider when selecting a commercial copier for your office, but take it one step at a time and the process can be simple.
-Remember, there is no one-size-fits-all copier that will suit all businesses—take your time, shop around, get the right one copier for you and your needs.
+Remember, there is no one-size-fits-all copier that will suit all businesses—take your time, shop around, and get the right copier for you and your needs.